 What is a carbide drill bit used for?

 Carbide drill bits are used in maximum drilling operations than any other types of drill bits.
 The reason is these can give you optimum efficiency when used with proper care.
 You can use carbide drill bits for Masonry, Plastic, stone, metal, tiles, what not!

 How much is a carbide drill bit?

 The tungsten carbide is way harder than cobalt.
 It is a rival to diamonds.
-The tungsten carbide drill bits are brittle but cobalt drill bits are a tough one.
+The tungsten carbide drill bits are brittle, but cobalt drill bits are a tough one.
 Hence you can choose any according to your needs.
-Use harder one only if required.
+Use harder ones only if required.